kieranajp/kieranajp-ansible/README.md

 To change this in the Ansible scripts before you provision the VM, edit `roles/apache/templates/vhost24.conf.tpl` in this repo (note that this canonical version of the repo will remain using `.vg`)

-> I don't have CURL / mcrypt!
+> I don't have CURL / mcrypt / memcached!

-`sudo apt-get install php5-curl php5-mcrypt`
+`sudo apt-get install php5-curl php5-mcrypt memcached php5-memcached`

 > "Killed"